The Curious Room’s revival of Mr Kolpert at the King’s Head Theatre

 But what is the message here?
 Through the screams and gore and lashings of bodily fluids flying through the air, it sometimes becomes hard to tell.
 “Decency?” smiles a blood-splattered Edith towards the end.
 “I don’t know what that is.”
 Bleak as it is, this is the underlying feeling Mr Kolpert leaves you with – when basic human decency is dulled, degraded or destroyed, even the most unthinkable acts become commonplace.
 Mr Kolpert is a thoroughly alarming but thoroughly relevant piece of theatre, and The Curious Room deserve high praise for this brave, unflinching revival.

-The Curious Room’s production of Mr Kolpert will be performed at the King’s Head Theatre in Islington, London N1 1QN on the 22nd, 23rd, 29th, and 30th July and 5th August.
-Tickets are available here.
+The Curious Room’s production of Mr Kolpert is at the King’s Head Theatre on the 22nd, 23rd, 29th, and 30th July and 5th August 2012.
+For further information or to book visit the theatre’s website here.